-We can connect families to vouchers and scholarships that help parents afford high quality child care while they work, train for a job, or go to school.
+We can connect families to child care scholarships that help parents afford high quality child care while they work, train for a job, or go to school.
 See if you qualify and how you can find care that fits your family’s needs.

-SC VouchersParents with income below 300% of the federal poverty level may be eligible for vouchers to pay for child care while they work or attend school.
+Child Care ScholarshipsParents with income at or below 85% of the state's median income may be eligible for scholarships to pay for child care while they work or attend school.

 Local school districts offer many options for public school 4K, and eligibility is based on income, Medicaid eligibility, developmental readiness, and other factors based on each district’s PreK offerings.